gerardroche/gerardroche.github.io/_posts/2019-05-14-neovintageous-1.13.0.md

 title: NeoVintageous 1.13.0
 ---

-NeoVintageous [1.13.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.13.0) is out.
+NeoVintageous 1.13.0 has just been released.
 The highlights of this release are [more multiple cursor enhancements](/2019/05/09/neovintageous-1.12.0/), indentation commands enhancements, and new search motions.

 ## Multiple cursors